sebastiw/edts/README.md

   The erlang sname that the project's erlang node should have.
 It should contain only the part before the `@`-sign and defaults to same name as the project.

+  - `erlang-cookie <string>`

+  The erlang cookie to use for the connection to the project's erlang node.
+If EDTS can connect to the node with its default cookie, the project node's cookie for the EDTS server will also be updated.

   - `lib-dirs <string>`

   A list of paths (relative to the project's root) where the project's code is